Interrogatives III: With Particles

 They’re always having trouble with their processor.

 When an interrogative is followed by でも, it creates an “any” indefinite pronoun.
 These phrases are only used as adverbs.
-So, you can’t follow them with particles like が.
+So, you cannot follow them with particles like が.

 Anytime is OK.